E-consult

 e-consult is a mechanism developed by the Department of Veterans Affairs that enables primary care providers to obtain specialists' inputs into a patient's care treatment without requiring the patient to go to a face-to-face visit.

-Not to be confused with eConsult, a medical app used in England.

 Overview

 E-consult is a web-enabled system and process, where primary care clinicians and specialists are able to communicate, share clinical information and consult electronically to manage patient care.

 It reduces the specialty referral and appointment process to just a few days, which increases the speed delivery for patient care services.